Tony-Magabush28/House-Pricing-Analysis/README.md

 ---

-## 🚀 What I Learned
+## 🚀 What I Did
+- Explored the data: calculated mean, median, mode, percentiles, and standard deviation.

-- Data exploration using statistics and visualization.
+- Visualized data distributions using histograms, box plots, and scatter plots.
-- Building regression models using scikit-learn.
+- Built models using linear, polynomial, and multiple regression.
-- Comparing different regression models and evaluating them using the R² score.
+- Evaluated models using R² score.

 ---